 - Working professionals seeking a career change or advancement.

 The program facilitates individualized educational plans to help students achieve their goals.
 Advisors work with students to help them map out a baccalaureate curriculum.
 Previous experience is evaluated: up to 75 credits may be transferred in from a combination of accredited colleges and universities coursework as well as CLEP exams and/or portfolio credits for life/work experience.
-Liberal Studies offers classes in online formats as well as accelerated and traditional programs.
+Liberal and Professional Studies offers classes in online formats as well as accelerated and traditional programs.

 College Equivalency Exams